madetech/handbook/security/guidelines.md

   - [ ] Trello
   - [ ] Slack
 - [ ] Print out and store any 2FA backup codes in the Made safe
+- [ ] Run the security challenge in Last Pass

 ### Desktop
 - [ ] [Encrypt your hard drive](https://support.apple.com/en-gb/HT204837)